DarkRewar/BaseTool/README.md

 ## Shooter

-The `Shooter` module contains most of components used for weapons related games.
+The `Shooter` module contains most of the components used for weapons related games.
 You can enable it, if you want to create one of the following game archetype:

 - FPS